-This year-long course begins in the fall semester of the senior year.
-It is directed toward the production of a substantial piece of historical writing based, in large part, on primary sources.
+This year-long course begins in the fall of the senior year.
+It is directed toward the production of a substantial piece of historical writing based on primary sources.
 Working closely with an advisor, students devise a topic and conduct research.
-They also meet together with other students in the course and their mentors in a seminar format in which they will read each other’s work and offer their evaluation of that work.
-Students interested in enrolling in this course should consult their advisor during the spring semester of the junior year.
-Students who wish to enroll in this course should also have their basic departmental research requirement (an R course) completed by the end of the junior year.
+They also meet with other students in the course and their mentors in a seminar format.
+Students also make a public presentation of their work during spring semester.
 Prerequisite: consent of the department.

 American History Courses

-This course is an introduction to United States history and to history as a scholarly discipline.
-The course focuses on the theme of "defining American community" and will span from pre-Columbian Native America to the American Civil War.
-We will come to an understanding of early America by considering how different American communities sought to shape society, economy, culture, and the natural environment to reflect their experiences, needs, and aspirations.
-We also will consider the nature of historical interpretation and learn to evaluate historical arguments.
+The course focuses on the theme of “defining American community” and will span from pre-Columbian Native America to the American Civil War.
+We come to an understanding of early America by considering how different Americans sought to shape society, economy, culture, and the natural environment to reflect their experiences, needs, and aspirations.
+We also consider the nature of historical interpretation and learn to evaluate historical arguments.

-The course examines the major political, social, cultural, and economic themes in American History since the end of the Civil War.
-Special attention will be given to the increasingly significant role played by the United States in international affairs in this era.
-The course will also introduce students to how historians work to construct interpretations of the past.
+This course examines the major political, social, cultural, and economic themes in American History since the end of the Civil War.
+Special attention is given to the increasingly significant role played by the United States in international affairs in this era.
+The course also introduces students to how historians work to construct interpretations of the past.

 HIST 212-A American Environmental History (HP, VA, CW)

 This course examines the use and transformation of the American environment from the pre-Columbian era to the present.
-The course also pays careful attention to the interpretations and perceptions of nature, wilderness, and the environment that various Americans held and developed over this period.
-This approach allows students to appreciate the crucial role that the environment and ideas about nature played in the American past, deepening understanding of the nation’s history, identity, and relationship with the environment.
-Further, by focusing on conceptions of nature as well as the physical interaction between people and their environment, this course challenges students to see the ways in which a cultural perspective is critical to understanding environmental issues.
+The course also considers the interpretations and perceptions of nature, wilderness, and the environment that various Americans held and developed over this period.
+By focusing on conceptions of nature as well as the physical interaction between people and their environment, this course challenges students to see the ways in which a cultural perspective is critical to understanding environmental issues.

 HIST 213-A Travel in America (HP)

 This course examines the place of travel in America, seeing the movement of people, goods, and ideas as a constitutive part of both the development and identity of the nation.
-Looking at the experiences of both real and fictional American travelers such as Hernando de Soto, Huck Finn and Jim, and Thelma and Louise, the course explores the impact and meaning of westward exploration and expansion, the American System and the transportation revolution of the antebellum era, the coasting trade of the 18th and 19th centuries, the Great Migration, the interstate highway system, and other aspects of travel and its influence in American History.
+Looking at the experiences of both real and fictional American travelers such as Hernando de Soto, Huck Finn and Jim, and Thelma and Louise, the course explores the impact and meaning of westward exploration and expansion, the American System and the transportation revolution of the antebellum era, the coasting trade of the 18th and 19th centuries, the Great Migration, and the interstate highway system.

 This class uses primary and secondary sources to examine the many ways in which Americans have understood the existence of poverty and the poor.
-With emphasis on the nineteenth and twentieth centuries, we will investigate the roots of poverty in the American economic system, in order to examine why so many people remain poor in the richest nation on earth.
-We will also look at the evolution and larger macroeconomic purposes of the American welfare state.
-Whenever possible, we will also use first hand accounts by poor people and antipoverty activists themselves, in order to let them tell their own stories in their own voices.
+With emphasis on the nineteenth and twentieth centuries, we investigate the roots of poverty in the American economic system, in order to examine why so many people remain poor in the richest nation on earth.
+We also look at the evolution and larger macroeconomic purposes of the American welfare state and use first hand accounts by poor people and antipoverty activists themselves.

 HIST 217-A The American West (HP)

-This course will study the diverse experiences of American Indians from their initial peopling of the continent until 1815.
-Topics that will be addressed include the development of prehistoric cultural traditions, Indian responses to colonialism, and Indian influences on the emergence of Euroamerican communities in North America.
-In addition, the course will introduce students to the various scholarly methods associated with ethnohistory.
-(PM)
+This course studies the diverse experiences of American Indians from their initial peopling of the continent until 1815.
+Topics include the development of prehistoric cultural traditions, Indian responses to colonialism, and Indian influences on the emergence of Euroamerican communities in North America.
+The course also introduces students to the various scholarly methods associated with ethnohistory.

-This course will study the diverse experiences of American Indians since the era of Removal.
-Topics that will be addressed include the development of the reservation system, Western expansion and the Indians of the Trans-Mississippi West, and persistence and adaptation in the Twentieth Century.
+This course studies the diverse experiences of American Indians since the era of Removal.
+Topics include the development of the reservation system, Western expansion and the Indian of the Trans-Mississippi West, and persistence and adaptation in the Twentieth Century.